Core Technology

 Common Questions

-How does the normalizer handle messy descriptions?
+How does it handle the messy way buyers write descriptions?

 What is the unique product code?